 If it's a non-metal with a non-metal, you have covalent bonding.
 Some electrons are shared, so the atoms are drawn touching or overlapping.

 Polymers are an important group of materials with covalent bonding.
-Polymers are the basis for plastics, and many parts of the human body.
-They are very long, with a chain of carbon atoms down the middle.
+They are the basis for plastics, and many parts of the human body, and they are very long, with a chain of carbon atoms down the middle.
 This picture shows polythene, which is the plastic used for shopping bags.

 It's not worth drawing out all the atoms, and often we don't need to draw the atoms with the bonds at their exact angles.
 Instead, scientists simplify the diagram like this: